Customer Service Lines Open Mon-Fri 9am-6pm

 Some manufacturers require a special tool to remove the vehicle.
 This may involve the wheel going back to a franchised dealer to complete this process.
 We are unable to cover a vehicle that requires this process.

-I live on a main road.
+I live on the main road.
 Will the mobile technician be able to complete a repair?

 What happens if the wheel can’t be repaired by a mobile repairer?